Strong and effective leadership during a crisis is key

 - Understand the demand impact specific to your business

-- Confirm short-term demand-supply synchronization strategy
+- Confirm short-term demand-supply synchronisation strategy

 - Prepare for potential channel shifts